-Stormwater servicing will be directed to either the existing Legacy Park Stormwater Management Facility (SWMF) or the proposed central SWMF.
+Bylaw C-1348-24 March 24, 2025 Stormwater servicing will be directed to either the existing Legacy Park Stormwater Management Facility (SWMF), a central SWMF, or a third SWMF in the western plan area.

 The existing Legacy Park SWMF has capacity for 8.7 ha of commercial development immediately south of the existing residential development.
 Stormwater for the remainder of the site will be directed to the central SWMF via a piped (minor) and overland (major) drainage system.

 The central SWMF will discharge at a controlled rate to an extension to the existing Atim Creek Storm Trunk within the Copperhaven development to the north.
 This trunk will be extended south through the ASP area and across Highway 16A to provide controlled discharge from future development within the Shiloh Area Structure Plan area.
 The servicing concept has flexibility and may be refined at the detailed design stage.
-The stormwater servicing concept is shown on Figure 4 - Proposed Stormwater Management Concept.